quyuyi/CS6220-ObjDetection/tracking/README.md

-This is the directory to run the object tracking and ensemble methods on a local computer with a GPU
+This is the directory to run the object tracking and ensemble methods on a local computer with a GPU.
+The .py files for models are all originally forked from "object-detection-zoo" repo.
+Model weight files were too large to upload to github, so these should be copied from the object detection zoo before running.

 # Installation and Setup
 1. Create a virtual environment